 Cycling is an environmentally friendly activity, let’s try to reduce its impact on the planet as much as possible.

-There is another way – Balance Bikes!
+There is another way - balance bikes!

 By contrast, having learnt to ride on a balance bike riders will develop their coordination & motor skills and make a seamless transition to pedalling.
 Find out more about the benefits of balance bikes, how to choose one, and how to teach your child to ride a balance bike on our balance bike guide.
 We also wrote a detailed comparison on our post Balance Bikes Vs Training wheels, Which Is Best?
-Need more proof that balance bikes are great, check out this research Mastering balance: The use of balance bicycles promotes the development of independent cycling.

 Get 10% off your LittleBig bike